cartz/various/README.md

 * a short webspacetest
 * some wordpress snippets
 * a small and simple landing page for a website under construction
+* a very tiny location tracker showing up your current location on google maps

 Where can I connect with you?